ec-builds/enterprise-homelab/projects/microsoft-intune/01-tenant-identity.md

 The account used to create the subscription was automatically assigned the **Microsoft Entra Global Administrator** role.
 Because this role provides significantly more access than required for routine Intune administration, I separated privileged tenant administration from day-to-day Intune management.

+### Trial Licensing

+The Intune free trial also provisions a trial **Enterprise Mobility + Security (EMS)** subscription, which includes Microsoft Intune and Microsoft Entra ID Premium capabilities.

+This distinction is important because some capabilities used with Intune depend on Microsoft Entra licensing rather than Intune Plan 1 alone.
+For example, **automatic MDM enrollment** requires Microsoft Entra ID P1 or P2, and Entra Premium also enables identity capabilities such as Conditional Access.

+Understanding this licensing relationship is important when translating the lab configuration to a production environment, where Intune and Microsoft Entra licensing may be purchased or bundled differently.

 ## Administrative Access

-The original **Global Administrator** account is reserved for tenant-level tasks that require elevated permissions.
+The original administrative account retains the **Global Administrator** role and is reserved for tenant-level tasks that require elevated permissions.

 For routine lab administration, I use a dedicated account with the Microsoft Entra **Intune Administrator** role.
 This provides the access required to configure and validate the full endpoint management lifecycle while keeping the time-limited lab focused on hands-on Intune administration.